 *Full Disclosure: I was sent these samples by Alex Johnson of Mackmyra.
 As always, I will try to remain as impartial as possible in my reviews.

-White Dog is a name traditionally used in the US for the clear spirit that comes off a still, it is only after several years in oak casks that the golden liquid we know as whisky is created.
+White Dog is a name traditionally used in the US for the clear spirit that comes off a still, only after several years in oak casks does it become the golden liquid we know as whisk(e)y.
 Vit Hund is the Mackmyra equivalent, a clear spirit made from malted barley that will become whisky after three years in wood.
 Bottled at 46.1%, a 50cl bottle of Vit Hund will cost around £35.

 Smell: Malt & Cereal, Grass, Honey & Berries.